uviclibraries/gen-ai-research/1-prompts-ideas.md

   - Do you have the weather-related expertise to determine if the weather-related facts are accurate?
   - Do you have the teaching expertise to know if the weather lesson plan is reasonable and will work well with grade 2 students?
 > Note: every time we use GenAI tools we should ask ourselves whether or not we have the expertise to evaluate the accuracy of GenAI-generated text, because as we know they are not always accurate or factual.
 4. Pick one or two topics that you know a lot about.
-Ask Microsoft Copilot a question about one of the topic and then verify if the answer is accurate.
+  - Ask Microsoft Copilot a question about one of the topic and then verify if the answer is accurate.
   - Ask Copilot a question about your second topic.
   - How did it do for each topic?
     - Was it completely accurate?
     - Did you have to research any of the claims it made to verify them?

 ### Advanced Prompt Design Tips & Tricks
-Please practice each of these following skills by either trying out the poor and better prompts to see what the different output looks like.
-Even better would be to take inspiration from the prompts below and modify them to use topics that you are interested in, or know a lot about so that you can check the responses for accuracy:
+Please practice each of the following tips by trying out the _"poor"_ and _"better"_ prompts to compare the outputs.
+If you have time take inspiration from each of the _"better"_ prompts and modify them to use questions for topics that you are interested in, or know a lot about so that you can more easily check the responses for accuracy:
 4. Set the **Tone of the response** you would like (e.g., formal, informal, humorous):
   - Poor: "Weather in Paris."
   - Better: "Give me a lighthearted weather update for Paris, France, with a humorous twist."